binyellow/Pake/Advanced-Usage-of-Pake.md

 #### 1. How do I rewrite the style, e.g. to remove ads from the original site, or even redesign it?

-First, open devtools debug mode with `npm run dev:debug`.
+First, open devtools debug mode with `npm run dev`.
 After that, find the name of the style you want to change and verify the effect in devtools, and find the location of the style in `pake.js` with `style.innerHTML`.
 Finally, add the style you need to override, there are some examples you can copy.

 #### 2. How to inject js code, e.g. to implement event listeners, e.g. keyboard shortcuts?